 Some people practise yoga or go walking as a form of relaxation and a time to focus on some things other than work; others find a bubble bath and a glass of wine at the end of a long day gives them time to switch off.
 Finding something that works for you is important and making time to listen to your body and take a moment to pause in the busy life of a teacher is essential to make sure your body and mind have the time to rest and rejuvenate.

-Remember that mindfulness is about taking a moment to be aware and engaged with your body and mind.
+Remember that mindfulness for teachers is about taking a moment to be aware and engaged with your body and mind.
 As teachers, we so often find ourselves doing so much for others, whether that be our students, colleagues or leadership team.
 Don’t forget to do something for yourself in the busy cycle of being innovative, inspiring and influential: be mindful.
+Mindfulness for teachers: it’s a way of life…

 By Amanda Varley.